Department of World Languages & Literatures

 RUSS 4301.
 Advanced Russian through Film.

-This course focuses on Russian and Soviet films.
-In addition to the thematic and formal aspects of the films, the course examines their social, historical, and cultural contexts.
-Course activities allow students to develop their skills in reading, writing, speaking, and listening.
-Prerequisite: RUSS 3301 or RUSS 3302 either with a grade of "D" or better.
+This course focuses on Russian and Soviet films as artistic, cultural, and historical texts.
+Students analyze films with attention to their thematic concerns, narrative structures, visual style, and formal techniques, while also examining the social, political, and cultural contexts in which they were produced.
+Through film screenings, discussions, and written assignments, course activities help students develop and integrate their skills in reading, writing, speaking, and listening, strengthening both analytical ability and language proficiency.
+Prerequisite: RUSS 3302 with a grade of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.